Building Controllers & Creating Entities

 stopTimer()

-This method stops any running timer.
-If not timer is running, it returns without action or error.
+This method stops the Controller legacy timer.
+If the legacy timer is not running, it returns without action or error.

 This method must not be overridden.